 Next, we need to add backing to the table runner.
 Always cut your backing a little bigger than the quilt top if you are going to machine quilt.

-Place the backing fabric on a cutting table right side down, make sure you smooth it out.
-Then, layer your batting on top, smooth out all wrinkles and folds.
+Place the backing fabric on a cutting table right side down, and make sure you smooth it out.
+Then, layer your batting on top, and smooth out all wrinkles and folds.
 Last, place your quilt top, right side up.
 You should have extra inches of batting and backing on all sides of your quilt top to allow both to draw inward as you quilt.

 Now baste the quilt top to the batting and backing fabric.
 You can read my detailed tutorial on different ways to baste a quilt.

 You should baste in the areas that you won’t be quilting as a rule.
 Or you can take the pins out from the area you are quilting and keep pins in the surrounding areas.